karmab/kcli-ztp/docs/index.md

 # Virtual Masters preparation

-In this section, we install and configure vbmc, which is an utility aimed at emulating ipmi when interacting with virtual machines
+In this section, we install and configure vbmc, which is an utility aimed at emulating ipmi when interacting with virtual machines.

 Launch the following command: